current lag and lead

 Suppose a capacitor and an inductor are both connected across an alternating voltage supply (i.e., connected in parallel), then the same voltage sends a current through each.
 But in the "C" part of the circuit the current leads the voltage and in the "L" part the current lags behind the voltage.
 If the values of inductance and capacitance are selected so that both offer the same impedance at the frequency of the alternating current supply, then the current through both "L" and "C" parts will be equal.
 But since one is a quarter of a cycle behind the voltage, and the other is a quarter of a cycle in front of the voltage, there is a difference of phase of a half cycle between the currents in the "L" and "C" parts.
 As one current is positive, the other current is negative (i.e., flowing in the opposite direction) and the same size as the positive current.
 So the two currents cancel each other out, and as a result no current flows out of the "L" and "C" combination, although there is a voltage connected across the pair of them.
 So the inductor-capacitor pair offers a very large impedance to the current – far larger than their separate impedances.

-This arrangement is called a parallel tuned circuit or rejector circuit, because it will not allow through current of a particular frequency – the frequency at which the impedance of the capacitor is equal to the impedance of the inductor.
+An arrangement called a parallel tuned circuit or rejector circuit will not allow through current of a particular frequency – the frequency at which the impedance of the capacitor is equal to the impedance of the inductor.
 Then the currents flowing through both parts are equal and opposite in direction.
 At any other frequency the two impedances will not be quite equal, the two currents will not be quite cancel each other out, and some current will be able to flow right round the circuit.